boldbi/bold-bi-docs/docs/site-administration/data-connector-settings/index.md

 # Managing Dashboard Settings

-This section explains how to configure the user account authorization in the Bold BI data source.
+This section explains how to configure user account authorization in the Bold BI data source.

-You can explore the authorization configurations in detail here,
+You can explore the authorization configurations in detail here:

 [OAuth Configuration](/site-administration/data-connector-settings/oauth-configuration/)

-> **NOTE:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.
+> **NOTE:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.